MojtabaKiani/Cimon.Net/README.md

 You need at least Visual Studio 2019 (you can download the Community Edition for free).

 ## Running the tests
+I used my library [Rony.Net](https://github.com/MojtabaKiani/Rony.Net) in unit tests for `EthernetConnector`.
+But for `SerialConnector`
-Unit tests use no devices and only work with Faked sockets, but You can test them with PLC only with address a real socket.
+I used no device or library and it only works with a fake socket.